Stanley Nyagah: Career

 On 1 July 1967, he was appointed the head of department (local government) at the Kenya Institute of Administration (now the Kenya School of Government).
 Later, Nyagah rose to the position of deputy principal at the same institution.

 He founded the Kenya Accountants and Secretaries National Examinations Board (KASNEB) in 1969 and served as its pioneer secretary.

 In the 1970s he worked as a senior deputy permanent secretary in the Office of the President in the Directorate of Personnel Management.
 He was an authority in local government and public policy/finance.

 Upon retirement in 1988, he cultivated his coffee estates, particularly the 'Rûiru 11' variety of the Arabica coffee plant.
 Nyagah processed the coffee beans at his mill which he then supplied to the Kenya Planters' Cooperative Union at Sagana.
 He was a dairy farmer and reared Friesian, Jersey and Guernsey cows.

 Personal life

-Nyagah was married to Jane Nyagah, with whom he had six children.
+Nyagah had three children with his first wife.
+After his wife’s death in 1970, Nyagah remarried to Jane Nyagah, with whom he also had three children.

 Death

-Stanley Nyagah died in 2005 after a period of infirmity.
+Stanley Nyagah died on October 2nd, 2006 after a period of infirmity.